serjunfan/Flow-map/README.md

 Only 2020's data were graphed.

-Only countries between countries immigrants flor were graphed.
+Only countries between countries immigrants flow were graphed.

+Some immigrants data were .. which were ignored.